Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Gust.md

 > components: VS
 > comp_m: ""
 >
-> description: "You seize the air and compel it to create one of the following effects at a point you can see within range: \n- One Medium or smaller creature that you choose must succeed on a Strength saving throw or be pushed up to 5 feet away from you.\n- You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
+> description: "You seize the air and compel it to create one of the following effects at a point you can see within range: \n\n- One Medium or smaller creature that you choose must succeed on a Strength saving throw or be pushed up to 5 feet away from you.\n\n- You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
 The object is pushed up to 10 feet away from you.
-It isn't pushed with enough force to cause damage.\n- You create a harmless sensory affect using air, such as causing leaves to rustle, wind to slam shutters shut, or your clothing to ripple in a breeze.\n"
+It isn't pushed with enough force to cause damage.\n\n- You create a harmless sensory affect using air, such as causing leaves to rustle, wind to slam shutters shut, or your clothing to ripple in a breeze.\n\n"
 > higher_level: ""
 > ```